sglim/sglim.github.io/_posts/2025-06-10-tax-software-and-a-fresh-start.md

 Korean tax law, badly, one term at a time.
 My notes file is mostly definitions.
 I now know what a simplified taxpayer is and I did not need to know that for thirty nine years.

-Fresh start, domain I do not know, infrastructure nobody wants to own.
+Fresh start, domain I do not know, a trial run at a job I have done once before and want to do better.
 On paper it is not exciting.
 In practice I have not been this curious about a job in a while.
 Let's see if it lasts.